 Since its introduction, the test has demonstrated real-world impact.
 In one notable case, rapid results helped resolve an undiagnosed infection in a young Wisconsin boy.

 Between 2016 and 2023, the UCSF team analyzed nearly 5,000 CSF samples.
-Over 14 percent of samples were determined to be infections, and the new test identified the pathogen 86 percent of the time.
+More than 14 percent of samples were determined to be infections, and the new test identified the pathogen 86 percent of the time.

-“Our mNGS test performs better than any other category of test for neurologic infections,” Chiu said in the press release.
+“Our mNGS test performs better than any other category of test for neurologic infections,” Chiu stated in the press release.

 Future Developments

-The findings of both studies show that the mNGS test could detect respiratory viruses likely to cause pandemics, including SARS-CoV-2, which caused COVID-19, in about one day—even when with only small quantities of the virus present.
+The findings of both studies show that the mNGS test could detect respiratory viruses likely to cause pandemics, including SARS-CoV-2, the virus that causes COVID-19, in about one day—even with only small quantities of the virus present.

 The CSF and respiratory mNGS tests have already received breakthrough device designation from the FDA.
 This designation allows manufacturers to work with FDA experts to address issues arising during the device’s premarket review phase.